gladed/watchable/README.md

 `Watchable` solves this by allowing operations (like `watch` and`bind`) which are limited to the lifetime of the `CoroutineScope` where they are created.
 When the scope completes, its watchable operations also stop and cleaned up automatically.

-This is useful in [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) designs, in which the data model lives at the center, and everyone depends on it.
+This can be useful in [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) designs, in which the data model lives at the center, and everyone depends on it.
 If the data model is defined in terms of `Watchable` objects, then other components (having their own lifecycles) can simply watch for changes and react accordingly, without coupling directly to each other.

 # Usage